spw32767/fund-management-unify/MERGED_SUBMISSIONS.md

 The `relative_path` field mirrors the example path shown above and can be stored or logged for later retrieval.

+> **Note:** The API prepares the `merge_submissions/{year}` directory automatically.
+You do not need to pre-create the folder on the server.

 ## Error handling

 * If the submission has not been formally submitted yet, the merge endpoint returns `400 Bad Request`.
 * When no PDF documents are attached, the endpoint still returns `200 OK` with `merged_file: null` and a `message` that explains no PDFs were available.
 This keeps the submission flow smooth even when only non-PDF documents were uploaded.
 * File paths are normalised before merging, so uploads that store Windows-style (`\\`) separators can still be located on Linux hosts.
+* PDF merging is handled by a pure Go fallback (via [pdfcpu](https://github.com/pdfcpu/pdfcpu)), so the feature no longer depends on Node.js, Ghostscript, or Poppler binaries being present on the server.
-* Any unexpected error (e.g., merge tool unavailable) results in `500 Internal Server Error`.
+* Any unexpected error still results in `500 Internal Server Error`.
 The frontend logs these errors but does not block the overall submission flow.

 ## Local testing tips